I'm a paragraph. Click here to add your own text and edit me. It's easy.

 – Adi Da Samraj

-I could point to the closing years of the 19th century as the beginning of our 'modern' age, when technological advancements, especially in the realm of electricity, promised to transform the everyday life of mankind.
-Perhaps the most dramatic demonstration of scientific discoveries occurred at the 1893 World's Fair in Chicago; called the Columbia Exposition, a symbolic celebration of the four-hundred-year anniversary of Columbus' discovery of America and the largest demonstration of man-made electrical power the world had ever seen.
-Westinghouse and Tesla had worked together to power the 40 acre-large fair with huge electrical generators.
+I would point to the closing years of the 19th century as the beginning of our 'modern' age when technological advancements, especially in the realm of electricity, promised to transform the everyday life of mankind.
+Perhaps the most dramatic demonstration of scientific discoveries occurred at the 1893 World's Fair in Chicago, called the 'Columbia Exposition'; it was a celebration of the four-hundred-year anniversary of Columbus' discovery of America and also the largest demonstration of man-made electrical power the world had ever seen.
+George Westinghouse and Nikola Tesla had worked together to power the 40-acre-large fair with huge electrical generators.

-Seeing the profound effects of electricity and electrical machines on the world, Tesla wrote: “It (electricity and electrical motors) signifies the subjugation of natural forces to the service of man, the discontinuance of barbarous methods and the relieving of millions from want and suffering."
+Observing the profound effects of electricity and electrical machines on the world, Tesla wrote: “It (electricity and electrical motors) signifies the subjugation of natural forces to the service of man, the discontinuance of barbarous methods and the relieving of millions from want and suffering."

-Although many Christians thought they would demonstrate the supremacy of their own religion, what occurred was something quite unexpected . . . on the first day of the World Parliament at the Memorial Art Palace on the shores of Lake Michigan, one speaker after another stood and faced the crowded room of people formally addressing the assembly as, "Ladies and Gentleman."
-Then they went on to present the beliefs and ideas of their own religious tradition and sect.
-As the talks proceeded into the afternoon, a Hindu monk by the name of Swami Vivekananda was called to the lectern.
+Although many Christians thought they would demonstrate the supremacy of their religion, what occurred was quite the opposite . . . on the very first day of the World Parliament on the shores of Lake Michigan, one speaker after another stood and faced the crowded room of people and formally addressing the assembly as, "Ladies and Gentleman," went on to present the beliefs and ideas of their own religious traditions and sect.
+As the talks proceeded into the afternoon, a Hindu monk by the name of Swami Vivekananda was called to the lectern to address the assembly.

-Ramakrishna said, “God has made different religions to suit different aspirants, times and countries.
-All doctrines are so many paths; but a path is by no means God Himself . . . the practices, paths, Gods and goals of all religions are true and ultimately the same in their goal."
-Ramakrishna did not merely state this as a philosophy he believed in, he literally Realized it in his own life.
-His views about 'religion' were based on his experience and not on belief and Swami Vivekananda had not only heard first-hand Ramakrishna's teachings but was given his Realization as well and this was the man who now stood to address the World Parliament of Religions.
+Ramakrishna said, “God has made different religions to suit different aspirants, times, and countries.
+All doctrines are so many paths, but a path is by no means God Himself . . . the practices, paths, Gods and goals of all religions are true and ultimately the same in their goal."
+Ramakrishna did not merely state this as a philosophy he believed in, he literally Realized it in his own life!
+His views about 'religion' were based on his experience and not just belief and Swami Vivekananda had not only received first-hand Ramakrishna's teachings but had been given his Realization as well; this was the man who now stood to address the World Parliament of Religions.

-As if a dam had suddenly burst open, thousands of people rose to their feet and on the impact of these few words alone gave him a five-minute standing ovation.
-A fog of previous intellectual explanations had been pierced with a lightning-flash of love and at that moment, Vivekananda now touched as no speaker had before him, the hearts of the American people and with that touch the eternal living spark of life kept alive in the Indian tradition for thousands of years, leapt into the minds and hearts of the American continent.
-It was a moment of truth, not merely a presentation of ideas.
-His words expressed the eternal essence of religion both east and west.
-He exemplified what he spoke of, his words brilliant, simple, emotional, full of heartfelt feeling.
+As if a dam had suddenly burst open, thousands of people rose to their feet, and on the impact of these few words alone gave him a five-minute standing ovation.
+The fog of previous intellectual explanations had been pierced with a lightning flash of love and at that moment, Vivekananda now touched, as no speaker had before him, the hearts of the American people and with that touch, the eternal living spark of Wisdom and Realization kept alive in the Indian tradition for thousands of years, lept into the minds and hearts of the people of the American continent.
+It was a moment of Truth, not merely a presentation of ideas.
+His words expressed the eternal essence of religion both East and West and he exemplified what he spoke of . . . he was brilliant, simple, emotional, and full of heartfelt feeling.
 Here was an embodiment of love, not merely the rational expression of a different belief system.
-To this day, Vivekananda's opening speech to the Parliament is memorized by Indian schoolchildren and his presence at the Parliament is the single most remembered event from that occasion.
+To this day, Vivekananda's opening speech to the Parliament is memorized by Indian schoolchildren and worldwide, his presence at the Parliament is the single most remembered event of that occasion.

-In 1896, three years after Swami Vivekananda brought Yoga to America, Mark Twain visited India.
+In 1896, three years after Swami Vivekananda brought the Yoga of God-Realization to America, Mark Twain visited India.
 He wrote, “(India) . . . is the cradle of the human race, the birthplace of human speech, the mother of history, the grandmother of legend, and the great-grandmother of tradition . . . our most valuable and most instructive materials in the history of man are treasured up in India.”
-I agree with him; this is a land of unique and archetypal knowledge, of ancient tales whose retellings are now found in nearly every culture of the world.
-Just to visit this country is to walk on a beach where the shipwrecks of many ancient cultures have washed ashore.
-Viewing the flotsam and jetsam of so much wisdom, instruction, beauty, and mystery, I feel like telling stories and that is what I do here on this website.
-Here are a few 'tellings' flavored with tales from the great beings, religions and cultures of the world and they represent as my teacher Adi Da suggests, "the bizarre consciousness of all the races combined as one."
-Like mountains of spices, they savor the experiences of our lives.
+I fully agree with him; this land holds unique and archetypal knowledge; it is full of ancient tales whose retellings are now found (mainly unknowingly) in nearly every culture of the world.
+Just to visit this country is to walk on a beach where the shipwrecks of many ancient cultures have washed ashore for thousands of years.
+Viewing the flotsam and jetsam of so much culture, wisdom, instruction, beauty, and mystery, I am inspired to tell stories and that is what I try to do.
+Here are a few of those 'tellings,' flavored with wisdom, lessons, and inspirations from the great beings, religions, and cultures of India and the world.
+They represent as my teacher Adi Da suggests, "the bizarre consciousness of all the races combined as one."
+Like mountains of spices, they flavor the experiences of our lives.

 Now, before I go further, let me issue a warning about stories in general,